 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of patients who were prescribed antianxiety drugs.
-These medications are generally given to patients suffering from anxiety or depression.
+This is the percent of residents prescribed antianxiety drugs.
+Antianxiety drugs are administered to residents experiencing anxiety or depression.

 Managing Depression Among Residents